 With stimulants and other nootropic ingredients involved, you can also add energy and focus benefits to your mental performance.

 Keeping your mind involved and focused will only work to prolong your workouts and make each rep more effective.
 Tyrosine and caffeine work together to improve blood circulation and boost the drive and motivation/reward centers of the brain.

 Sleep, or more specifically regular, consistent sleep, is the most effective preventative measure to fight mental performance fatigue.

-In addition, caffeine can help make you more alert and focused and provide you with energy to shake off fatigue and sleepiness.
+In addition, caffeine can help make you retain mental sharpness and alertness and provide you with energy to shake off fatigue and sleepiness.

 Sleep duration needs will depend greatly on your physical performance, brain cells' responses to sleep deprivation, and other side effects.
 Typically, though, you want one hour of sleep for every 2 hours you are awake.

 Or in other words, you need to get at least 8 hours of sleep each day.